carmonac/skeleton-ts-api/README.md

+## DEPRECATED, use Nestjs since it's a better alternative

 # Skeleton for api node project in TypeScript

 This is a Starter Kit project to implement an api project in TypeScript.
 It is organized in different layers (Business, Repository, Controllers, etc).